arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 - the existing "fulltext-index-optimizer" optimizer rule has been removed because its duty is now handled by the new "replace-function-with-index" rule.

-- the behavior of the `fullCount` option for AQL query cursors has changed so that it will only take into account `LIMIT` statements on the top level of the query.
+- the behavior of the `fullCount` option for AQL queries has changed so that it will only take into account `LIMIT` statements on the top level of the query.

   `LIMIT` statements in subqueries will not have any effect on the `fullCount` results any more.

-- the `NEAR`, `WITHIN` and `FULLTEXT` AQL functions do not support accessing collections dynamically anymore.
+- the AQL functions `NEAR`, `WITHIN`, `WITHIN_RECTANGLE` and `FULLTEXT` do not support accessing collections dynamically anymore.

   The name of the underlying collection and the name of the index attribute to be used have to specified using either collection name identifiers, string literals